crystal-lang/crystal-website/_posts/2022-11-11-functional-crystal.md

 p 3.try(&double).try(&double) # => 12
 ```

 Unfortunately, we need to be explicit about the type of the input parameters in the closure (in this case, `Int32`).
 Crystal won't infer it even if it could be guessed from the context, as with a regular function or method.
-It's not a critical aspect, but following the same —let me add, _beautiful_— ergonomics of the language also for closures would be a nice touch.
+It's not a critical aspect, but following the same ergonomics of the language also for closures would be a nice touch.

 ### Generic aliases